alan-dx/adopet-web/README.md

 </h4>

 ## About
 Adopet is a platform where users can share cases of abandoned animals or animals available for adoption.
 Its goal is to reduce cases of animal abandonment during the Covid-19 pandemic.
-This project was developed during the Code/Station Hackathon, an event held by Rocketseat and Shawee :heartpurple:
+This project was developed during the Code/Station Hackathon, an event held by Rocketseat and Shawee.

 ## Libraries and Tools (front-end)
   - NextJS;